-- Sometimes even their close friends are unaware of what’s really going on in their lives.
+- Sometimes even their close friends are unaware of what’s happening in their lives.

-You need a maid of honor.
+It would be best if you had a maid of honor.
 Your two best friends in the world are an INFJ and an ISFJ.
-If you chose the INFJ, she’d be thrilled but may end up feeling overwhelmed with all of the details.
-She would give excellent support but may be frazzled by the big day.
+If you chose the INFJ, she’d be thrilled but may feel overwhelmed with all the details.
+She would give excellent support but may be concerned by the big day.

-The ISFJ would bring emotional warmth but also excellent planning skills and a calm demeanor to the special day.
+The ISFJ would bring emotional warmth, excellent planning skills, and a calm demeanor to the special day.

-INFJs and ISFJs deal with anger in a similar way.
+INFJs and ISFJs similarly deal with anger.
 Both dislike being angry and would prefer to avoid any unpleasant confrontations.

-INFJs may be nurturing and kind but that doesn’t mean they can’t get angry.
-If someone disrupts their peaceful workplace with petty or rude behavior, it may take them a moment to react but ultimately, they won’t stand for it.
-They won’t rant or rave but when protecting others, they will express their anger.
+INFJs may be nurturing and kind, but that doesn’t mean they can’t get angry.
+If someone disrupts their peaceful workplace with petty or rude behavior, it may take them a moment to react, but ultimately, they won’t stand for it.
+They won’t rant or rave but will express their anger when protecting others.
 Here are a few characteristics of INFJ anger:

-- They may need to be alone while processing their angry feelings before they react.
+- They may need to be alone while processing their anger before reacting.

 - For them, anger is often followed by guilt and self-doubt.

-ISFJs may try to suppress their anger rather than addressing it head on.
+ISFJs may try to suppress their anger rather than address it head-on.
 If whatever is upsetting them persists, an ISFJ can go off, especially if it is to defend someone else.
 That is unusual, however, as ISFJs don’t like conflict and will usually do what they can to avoid it.
 Here are a few characteristics of ISFJ anger: